 Partridgeberry Plants

-Partridgeberry grows wildly in their natural habitat, usually along the sandy, sloped banks of rivers and creeks and throughout the woods.
+Partridgeberry plants grow wildly in their natural habitat, usually along the sandy, sloped banks of rivers and creeks and throughout the woods.
 Mitchella repens itself close to the ground and doesn’t climb like many other vines.
 It rarely gets taller than a quarter of an inch, but it can reach outwards about 12 inches.
 The heart-shaped or sometimes oval leaves stay their dark green shade all year round.

-The Partridgeberry Has Glossy Stunning Leaves
+The Partridgeberry Plants Have Glossy Stunning Leaves

 They are glossy and only half an inch wide.
 Leaves grow in pairs, on a leaf on each side of its stem.
 Two small, white flowers are tube-shaped and are only half an inch long during the late spring.
 These pairs of tiny flowers must cross-pollinate to produce berries.
 Mitchella repens should grow in moist yet well-drained soil.
 There should be at least 1 foot of space between vines.
 Keep new vines watered as they become established.
 After the initial period, watering is only needed in dry periods.